 Signifies a false start or no start, the field must return to the In-Grid.
-This flag is used by a Steward or Clerk of Course, prior to the first lap being completed by the Race leader, to enable the Stewards to take immediate action for a breach of Regulations prior to the start.
+This flag is used by the Clerk of Course or a Steward, prior to the first lap being completed by the Race leader, to enable the Stewards to take immediate action for a breach of Regulations prior to the start.